jcaas64-lgtm/unredactor-1/README.md

 By using this tool you claim all legal liability for any documents you create with it.

-Update: Added a "Unredact All" button to extract all text to check for weak redaction.
+Update: Added an "Auto Unredact" option!
+- Select a folder where your PDF files are located, and an HTML output folder.
+- Automatically attempts to extract all text streams by raw text extraction and OCR.
+- Creates an index.html for easy navigation!

 The executable form was compiled with Nuitka, you may need to install [Python](https://www.python.org/) if you do not have it.